ipfabric/docs/docs/releases/previous_releases/nimpee_v2.md

   fix (the mask is considered in calculation now)
 - 802.1x interface authentication port control mode is now parsed from show run if it is not available in show dot1x command output
-- Updated RIP neighborship mapping for Junos routers
+- Updated RIP neighborship mapping for JunOS routers

 ### 2.2.9 (31st October 2018)